TSA Hiring Process: Complete 2026 Guide to Get Hired

 Drug Test

 A five-panel urine test will be used by the Transportation Security Administration to check for drugs.
 These tests are cheaper to conduct in bulk.
-They do, however, administer hair follicle drug tests and breathalyzer tests on occasion.
+A standard drug screening is required as part of the hiring process.

 Background Check